Last Updated on

 This question really depends on the different mindsets of people.
-One viewpoint talks about how gender-neutral parenting is a major pro as the child can grow up free without conforming to any of the artificially created disadvantages society places around gender.
+One viewpoint talks about how gender-neutral parenting is a major pro, as the child can grow up freely, without conforming to any of the man-made rules that society places around gender.
 Gender norms can make kids feel they need to force themselves to be something they are not, impeding their happiness and health.
-One parent says her 4-year-old son grew up wearing jeans and dresses, playing with all types of toys and having long hair.
+One parent says her 4-year-old son grew up wearing jeans and dresses, played with all types of toys, and had long hair.
 He told his parents that though he identifies as a boy, he still would want to wear girls’ clothes.

-Effects of Gender Neutral Parenting on Children
+Effects of Gender-Neutral Parenting on Children

-The most common question is what effect will gender-neutral parenting have on children?
+The most common question is, what effect will gender-neutral parenting have on children?
 Let’s look at a few things to keep in mind:

 1. Impact on Social Life